 One method used to measure relative costs in the local health care system is interstate comparison.
 While useful, it can also be misleading.
-For example, the health care systems in two states could be identical with respect to cost structure, but the populations served are not precisely the same6.
+For example, the health care systems in two states could be identical with respect to cost structure, but the populations served are not precisely the same.
 Per capita measures for a state where the population is on the average four years older will almost certainly have higher health care costs.
 Similarly, one state may explicitly pay for charity care through a state grant while another pays for it through cost shifting.

 In Figure 1.14, above, the per capita costs for personal health care are shown for the US, Delaware, and the surrounding states in 1998.
-(That is the last year for which the CMS released state-level estimates.)
 For the most part, Delaware tends to be fractionally higher (8%) than the US as a whole.
 Hospital costs per capita, for example, are approximately 10% higher.
 However, this result holds for the region.
 All four states are above the US per capita figure.
 Delaware, in fact, has neither the highest, nor the lowest cost per capita in any of the health care sectors displayed.
 Maryland has the lowest cost per capita overall, but has the second highest cost for physician services.
 The low cost of nursing home care could reflect an underlying difference in the age structure of the Maryland population or it could be an indicator of greater efficiency.
-In general, the differences between the four states are probably not significant given the methodology and data used to develop the estimates.
-The differences, which are compensated for through higher wages.
+In general, the differences among the four states are probably not significant given the methodology and data used to develop the estimates.
+The differences between the region and the US could simply be a matter of regional price differences, which are compensated for through higher wages.